-The Confederate Woman's Home
+The Past: The Confederate Woman's Home

 The Confederate Woman’s Home was opened in 1907 to care for widows and wives of honorably discharged Confederate soldiers and other women who aided the Confederacy.
 Many of these women were related to men at the Texas Confederate Home in Austin.
 Residents were required to be at least sixty years of age and without means of financial support.

 The home was initially acquired and operated by the United Daughters of the Confederacy.
 In 1903, the organization established a Wives and Widows Home Committee, which raised funds for the home and oversaw its construction.
 In 1905, the organization purchased property north of Austin, and in 1906, A. O. Watson was hired to design a building on the site.
 The two-story facility, constructed in 1906-1907, had fifteen bedrooms.

 At its opening on June 3, 1907, three women were admitted to the home; by 1909, it housed sixteen.
 The United Daughters of the Confederacy operated the home until 1911, relying solely on donations to cover expenses.
 A bill to confer the home to the state was vetoed by Governor Samuel Willis Tucker Lanham in 1905.
 In 1907, a constitutional amendment providing for state ownership of the home was rejected by Texas voters.
 The amendment was resubmitted to the voters in 1911 and passed by a wide margin.
 The property was deeded to the state.
 At the time of the transfer, the institution had eighteen residents.